tomwenseleers/export/README.md

 export
 ======
-export is an R package to easily export R graphs and statistical output to Microsoft Office, HTML and Latex.
+export is an R package to easily export active R graphs and statistical output in publication quality to Microsoft Office, HTML and Latex.

 Usefull links: